Moby: Personal life

 Moby lived in New York City for 21 years.
 From 1996 to 2010, he lived in an apartment on Mott Street where he also recorded his albums.
 He then relocated to the Hollywood Hills area of Los Angeles, spending almost $4 million to purchase a castle known as Wolf's Lair (built in 1927 by developer L. Milton Wolf), spending an additional $3.5 million to restore it.
 He also owns an apartment in Little Italy, Manhattan.
 In 2014, Moby sold the castle and downsized to a smaller home in the Los Feliz neighborhood of Los Angeles.

 In June 2013, Moby and numerous other celebrities appeared in a video showing support for Chelsea Manning.
-In January 2018, he stated that he was approached by friends in the CIA and told to post and spread content on the Trump–Russian collusion allegations through social media.

-Moby identifies himself as heterosexual and cisgender and had felt "disappointed" to be straight.
-He claimed in a book to have had a brief relationship with actress Natalie Portman, though she has denied this, calling Moby's account "disturbing" (as she was 18 at the time), with Natalie further describing their interactions as "a much older man being creepy with me".
+Moby identifies himself as heterosexual and cisgender; in a 2018 interview with The Guardian, he claims to have felt "disappointed" to be straight.
 He does date, but has stated that he feels more comfortable alone than in a relationship.
-In 2016, he was in an eight-month relationship, his first in ten years.
+In 2016 he was in a relationship, his first in ten years, that spanned at least eight months.
 He has no children.

+In 2019, in his book Then It Fell Apart, he claimed to have had a brief relationship with actress Natalie Portman in the late 1990s.
+In response, Portman denied the story and called Moby's account "disturbing" (she was 18 at the time, while he was 33), with Portman further describing their interactions as "a much older man being creepy with me".
+He later apologized to Portman, saying: "I accept that given the dynamic of our almost 14 year age difference I absolutely should've acted more responsibly and respectfully."

 Moby practices meditation and has explored different types, including transcendental, Mettā, and Vipassanā.